codeplaysoftware/portDNN/README.md

 ## Cross-compilation with ComputeCpp

-SYCL-DNN supports cross-compilation targeting a number of devices.
-However, because of the two-step compilation process used in ComputeCpp, standard CMake toolchain files won't provide enough information to SYCL-DNN's build scripts to work properly.
+portDNN supports cross-compilation targeting a number of devices.
+However, because of the two-step compilation process used in ComputeCpp, standard CMake toolchain files won't provide enough information to portDNN's build scripts to work properly.

 To that end, two toolchains are available.
 The first, gcc-generic.cmake,